-Remove the door and place it face-down on something soft like a cushion of rags or a piece of carpet.
-Remove the old gasket from the door by pulling and prying it out with an old screw driver.
-Then use the screwdriver to scrape the old gasket adhesive from the door gasket groove.
-Apply a bead of approximately 1⁄4" (6 mm) of high temperature silicone in the door gasket groove.
+- Remove the door and place it face-down on something soft like a cushion of rags or a piece of carpet. - 2.
+Remove the old gasket from the door.
+Use a screwdriver to scrape the old gasket adhesive from the door gasket groove. - 3.
+Apply a bead of approximately 3/16" (5 mm) of high temperature silicone in the door gasket groove.
 Starting from the middle, hinges side, press the gasket into the groove.
-The gasket must not be stretched during installation.
-Leave about 1⁄2" long of gasket when cutting and press the end into the groove.
-Tuck any loose fibers under the gasket and into the silicone.
+The gasket must not be stretched during installation. - 4.
+Leave about 1⁄2" (10 mm) long of the gasket when cutting and press the end into the groove.
+Tuck any loose fibers under the gasket and into the silicone. - 5.
 Close the door.
 Do not use the insert for 24 hours.